juragandevnet/LINUX/README.md

 #### WE ARE TALKING ABOUT LINUX ###

 - Linux Cheat Sheet for Network Engineer
-- SSH to devices with Bash Script
+- Scheduler Backup configs with bash scripting and cronjob